 If you've been bitten by the travel bug recently, you're not the only one.

-According to Condor Ferries, 82% of millennials traveled last year, compared to 75% of all other generations.
-As the millennial generation continues to populate the workforce, the emphasis on work-life balance and career happiness rises.
-For some, that means breaking the mold of the traditional workplace and branching into careers where they can travel.
+After COVID-19 lockdowns and quarantines in 2020, the vast majority of people want to travel internationally.
+The pandemic also increased the popularity of remote work, and the emphasis on work-life balance and career happiness.
+For some, this means breaking the mold of the traditional workplace and branching into careers where they can travel.

 So, which careers should you look into if you're interested in traveling?
 For starters, explore these seven options:

 If you've ever flown in an airplane, you've encountered a flight attendant.
 They are the ones who help passengers feel comfortable during their flight.
 And if there's an emergency, they help passengers stay safe.